Graylog2/documentation/pages/getting_started/explore.rst

 Content Packs
 """""""""""""

 Content packs accelerate the set-up process for a specific data source.
-A content pack can include inputs/extractors, streams, dashboards, alerts, saved searches and pipeline processors.
+A content pack can include inputs/extractors, streams, dashboards, alerts and pipeline processors.

 Any program element created within Graylog may be exported as Content Packs for use on other systems.
 These may be kept private by the author, for use in quick deployment of new nodes internally, or may be shared with the community via the Graylog Marketplace.
 For example, users may create custom Inputs, Streams, Dashboards, and Alerts to support a security use case.
 These elements may be exported in a content pack and then imported on a newly  installed Graylog instance to save configuration time and effort.